How compounding can supercharge your ISA returns

 Even if you invest half the amount – £10,000 a year – you could still end up with a portfolio worth £330,660, with around £130,000 coming from compounded returns.

-In the chart below, you can see the returns ballooning over time.
-The line gets steeper and steeper as compounding takes effect.
+In the chart below, you can see how the returns begin to accelerate over time.
+The line gets steeper and steeper as the effects of compounding take hold.

-If you’re able to carry on investing £20,000 every year, your portfolio would reach £1 million after 26 years.
+If you continued investing £20,000 every year, your portfolio would reach £1 million after 26 years.

 The power of compounding your ISA allowance